maoxuli/netb/examples/tcp/README.md

 Socket is a simple but a complete wrapper class for socket descriptor and the associated operations,based on which we can implement a general TCP server that accepts incomming connections and perform data I/O on the connections.
 The work flow is almost same as the original socket API, as listed below:

 1. Open a TCP socket
-2. Bind a local address
+2. Bind to a local address
 3. Listen on incomming connections
 4. Accept an incomming connection
 5. Perform I/O on accepted connection